laljarus/deep-reinforcement-learning/p1_navigation/Report.md

 ## Introduction

-The aim of this project is to train an agent to navigate in the given environment to collect yellow bannans and avoid purple bannanas.
+The aim of this project is to train an agent to navigate in the given environment to collect yellow bananas and avoid purple bananas.

 ![Trained Agent][image1]